augusto-herrmann/augusto-herrmann.github.io/_posts/2019-11-26-on-the-state-of-open-data-does-it-face-an-identity-crisis.md

 business, without caring to the legal consequences of, e.g., unauthorized use.
-Sometimes people do care if open data is easy to find and to use, but are not aware of the decade long struggle and activism for open data, and do not call open data by its name, naming it just "data".
+Sometimes people do care if open data is easy to find and to use, but are not aware of the decade long struggle and activism for open data, and do not call open data by its name, naming it just “data”.
 That is something I often see in message groups related to the data science community in Brazil.
-Perhaps this is the real "identity crisis" of open data around the world: the need to clearly acknowledge and raising awareness that in order to enable many emerging activities today such as data science, AI modelling and training, and smart human cities we need not just data, but *open* data.
+Perhaps this is the real “identity crisis” of open data around the world: the need to clearly acknowledge and raising awareness that in order to enable many emerging activities today such as data science, AI modelling and training, and smart human cities we need not just data, but *open* data.